aridjayarecipes/cutesrecipes.web.app/content/post/2377-step-by-step-guide-to-prepare-favorite-no-bake-banana-muffin.md

 1. Mix the dry ingredients on a bowl.
 1. Sift the mixture of dry ingredients on a separate bowl.
-1. On a separate bowl,mashed the bananas until it's lumpy.
+1. On a separate bowl,mashed the bananas until it&#39;s lumpy.
 1. Add the vanilla,eggs and melted margarine or butter.
 1. Mixed thoroughly and add the sifted dry ingredients.
 1. Whisk the ingredients until fully mixed or combined.